unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial7.md

 ui.show(sampleGroup, sample, "gaussianKernelGP_sample")
 ```

-As you can see, this is now an instance (or a random sample function) from the Gaussian Process evaluated at the points we indicated;
+The result is an instance from the Gaussian Process evaluated at the points
-in this case on the points of the reference mesh.
+we indicated;  in this case on the points of the reference mesh.

 We can visualize its effect by interpolating the deformation field, which we then use to deform the reference mesh: